Practices & Procedures

 Information obtained through video monitoring will be used exclusively for security, disciplinary, New Media Center policy enforcement, and/or law enforcement purposes.
 Information obtained through video monitoring will only be released when authorized by the Department of Public Safety in accordance with the procedures established in this policy.

-Security camera screen shots and/or printouts of security camera screen shots may be stored for a period not to exceed 30 days and will then be erased or destroyed, unless retained as part of a criminal investigation or court proceedings (criminal or civil), or other bona fide use as approved by the Department of Public Safety or the Office of Information Technology (OIT).
+Security camera screen shots and/or printouts of security camera screen shots may be stored for a period not to exceed 30 days and will then be erased or destroyed, unless retained as part of a criminal investigation or court proceedings (criminal or civil), or other bona fide use as approved by the Department of Public Safety.

 Access to video monitoring footage is limited only to select New Media Center staff.
 Video monitoring of the New Media Center will be conducted in a professional, ethical, and legal manner.
 Camera operators will receive a copy of this policy and must provide acknowledgment that they have read and understand its contents.